 Early History of the Churcman family

 This web page shows only a small excerpt of our Churcman research.
-Another 60 words (4 lines of text) covering the years 1659 and 1723 are included under the topic Early Churcman History in all our PDF Extended History products and printed products wherever possible.
+Another 60 words (4 lines of text) covering the years 1659, 1723, 1659, 1675, 1682 and 1723 are included under the topic Early Churcman History in all our PDF Extended History products and printed products wherever possible.

 Churcman Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Churcman have been found, including Churcher, Churchar, Churcham and others.

 Early Notables of the Churcman family (pre 1700)

-Another 50 words (4 lines of text) are included under the topic Early Churcman Notables in all our PDF Extended History products and printed products wherever possible.
+Another 65 words (5 lines of text) are included under the topic Early Churcman Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Churcman family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Churcman, or a variant listed above: Thomas Churcher who settled in Barbados in 1654; and a later Thomas arrived in Philadelphia in 1844.